 ISOs are a type of stock option that can only be granted to employees.
 They qualify for preferential tax treatment under the United States Internal Revenue Code if certain conditions are met.
 The key benefits of ISOs include:

-• Tax Advantages: ISOs are taxed via Alternative Minimum Tax (AMT) at exercise on the difference between their Strike Price and the Fair Market Value (FMV).
+- Tax Advantages: ISOs are taxed via Alternative Minimum Tax (AMT) at exercise on the difference between their Strike Price and the Fair Market Value (FMV).
 When sold ISO gains are taxed on the difference between the strike price and sale price.
+To qualify for favorable capital gains tax treatment, ISO shares must be held for a specific period: at least two years from the grant date and at least one year from the exercise date.

-• NOTE: It may seem as if ISOs are double taxed on the spread between their Strike Price and the FMV at exercise.
-This is accounted for via AMT Tax Credits, that allow you to recoup your AMT over time.
-If ISOs are exercised and sold within the same calendar year it is considered an AMT Disqualifying Disposition, and no AMT is owed, only income tax on the sale.
+- NOTE: It might seem as though ISOs are double-taxed on the 'spread' (the difference between their Strike Price and Fair Market Value) at exercise.
+However, this is largely mitigated by AMT Tax Credits.
+These credits allow you to recoup the Alternative Minimum Tax (AMT) paid over time, effectively preventing double taxation.
+Importantly, if your ISOs are both exercised and sold within the same calendar year, this is considered an AMT Disqualifying Disposition, meaning no AMT is owed, only ordinary income tax on the sale.

 Non-Qualified Stock Options (NSOs)